rockymiss/flipthebird/README.md

 # Flip the Bird Game

 For my **Portfolio 2 Project** on the **Code Institute's Diploma in Software Development (E-commerce Applications)** course I have created a card flip game called Flip the Bird.
 The came is a simple memory match game where the user matches cards before their lives run out.
-The user can choose between flipping images of birds, flipping images of feathers or matching bird sounds.
+The user can choose between flipping images of birds, flipping images of feathers or flipping images of cartoon birds.

 Link to the deployed website is [here](https://rockymiss.github.io/flipthebird/).